mehrdad-drpc/ansible/README.md

 # ansible
-A simple and sample ansible playbook my ansible config, playbook, adhoc, and the other things...
+A simple sample ansible's playbook my ansible config, playbook, adhoc, and the other things for tutorial usage